-INTRON® A (Interferon alfa-2b) for intramuscular, subcutaneous, intralesional, or intravenous Injection is a purified sterile recombinant interferon product.
+INTRON[®] A (Interferon alfa-2b) for intramuscular, subcutaneous, intralesional, or intravenous Injection is a purified sterile recombinant interferon product.

-Intron A recombinant for Injection has been classified as an alpha interferon and is a water-soluble protein with a molecular weight of 19,271 daltons produced by recombinant DNA techniques.
+INTRON A recombinant for Injection has been classified as an alpha interferon and is a water-soluble protein with a molecular weight of 19,271 daltons produced by recombinant DNA techniques.
 It is obtained from the bacterial fermentation of a strain of Escherichia coli bearing a genetically engineered plasmid containing an interferon alfa-2b gene from human leukocytes.
 The fermentation is carried out in a defined nutrient medium containing the antibiotic tetracycline hydrochloride at a concentration of 5 to 10 mg/L; the presence of this antibiotic is not detectable in the final product.
-The specific activity of interferon alfa-2b, recombinant is approximately 2.6 × 108 IU/mg protein as measured by the HPLC assay.
+The specific activity of interferon alfa-2b, recombinant is approximately 2.6×10^8 IU/mg protein as measured by the HPLC assay.

-Powder for Inject Powder for Injection

-Vial Strength Million IU Route of Administration
+Vial Strength Million IU mL Diluent Final Concentration after Reconstitution million IU/mL mg INTRON A [†] per vial Route of Adminis tration

-Each mL also contains 20 mg glycine, 2.3 mg sodium prosphate dibasic, 0.55 mg sodium phosphate monobasic, and 1.0 mg human albumin. †Based on the specific activity of approximately 2.6 × 10 0 IU/mg protein, as measured by HPLC assay.

 10 1 10 0.038 IM, SC, IV, IL

 18 1 18 0.069 IM, SC, IV

-ĺ
+50 1 50 0.192 IM, SC, IV

+Powder for Injection

+Each mL also contains 20 mg glycine, 2.3 mg sodium phosphate dibasic, 0.55 mg sodium phosphate monobasic, and 1.0 mg human albumin.

+† Based on the specific activity of approximately 2.6 \times 10 8 IU/mg protein, as measured by HPLC assay.

-Prior to administration, the Intron A Powder for Injection is to be reconstituted with the provided Diluent for Intron A (Sterile Water for Injection USP) (see DOSAGE AND ADMINISTRATION).
-Intron A Powder for Injection is a white to cream-colored powder.
+Prior to administration, the INTRON A Powder for Injection is to be reconstituted with the provided Diluent for INTRON A (Sterile Water for Injection USP) (see DOSAGE AND ADMINISTRATION).
+INTRON A Powder for Injection is a white to cream-colored powder.